 The COVID-19 crisis is constantly evolving and the impact on someone in one week might be different to how they feel the next.
 It can be helpful to schedule regular check-ins with furloughed staff to ensure that they are coping and to find out what has changed in their lives.
 Do they need help budgeting with the new salary, have they contracted the virus or are they dealing with a relative who is now in a hospital?
 All of this information will affect how they interact with your business and help to ensure that you can have a positive impact on their wellbeing at this time.

-Being furloughed may be a financial lifesaver for many employees but can also have an emotional impact that any businesses needs to be aware of and ready to provide support for.
+Being furloughed may be a financial lifesaver for many employees but can also have an emotional impact that any business needs to be aware of and ready to provide support for.
+How can you ensure that your furloughed staff are being looked after?

 Contact 2i Recruit